MicrosoftDocs/powerquery-docs/powerquery-docs/parameters.md

 ## Where to use parameters

 A parameter can be used in many different ways, but it is more commonly used in two scenarios:
-* **Transformation step argument** - With the use of the User Interface you can use a parameter as the argument of multiple transformations driven from the User Interface.
+* **Step argument** - With the use of the User Interface you can use a parameter as the argument of multiple transformations driven from the User Interface.
 * **Custom Function argument** - You can create a new function from a query and reference parameters as the arguments of your custom function.

 In the next sections, you'll see an example for these two scenarios.

-### Transformation step argument
+### Step argument

 To enable this feature, first go to the *View* tab in the Power Query Editor and enable the *Always allow* option in the Parameters group.